briandfoy/briandfoy.github.io/_posts/2022-06-02-i-dumped-gmail.md

 Now Google+ no longer exists; it was abandoned the same year they abandoned Inbox.

-# Google makes me feel slimey
+# Google makes me feel slimy

 My reasons are a bit different from other people who have written about leaving GMail.
 I had become increasingly uncomfortable dealing with the company that removed "don't be evil" from their ethics.
 They instead used "Do the right thing", but that's not the same thing.
 The techie idea of "right" is generally naïve and tyrannical.
 It's the Lazlo Hollyfield Problem—all science, no philosophy.